violet-eco/violet-eco.github.io/docs/features/crashsave.md

 ## Recovery Options

-In addition to the automatic restoration of crash save data, Violet offers advanced recovery options for users to choose from in the event of a system crash.
-Users can choose from a variety of recovery points, each of which corresponds to a distinct crash save instance.
+Violet provides enhanced recovery options for Violetians in the case of a system crash, in addition to automated recovery.
+Users can select from many recovery locations, each of which corresponds to a different crash save instance:

-The recovery possibilities could consist of:
+Recovery options might include:

-- Going back to the most recent crash save
+- **Restore to the most recent crash save:** Users can choose to restore to the most recent crash save point, allowing them to resume work from the moment of the last crash.
-- Choosing a specific crash save from a list of recovery locations that are accessible
+- **Select specific crash save instance**: Users can select a specific crash save from a list of potential recovery points.
+This enables for a more personalized rehabilitation approach depending on individual needs.
-- Combining crash save information from various instances to restore a complex workflow
+- **Merge crash save data:** In complicated workflows involving numerous instances, users can blend crash save information from various points to restore a thorough and coherent process.